ThowV/4.1-4.2-theory/SA.md

 > Architecture represents the significant decisions that shape the system, where significance is measured by cost of change.
 >
 > -- <cite>Grady Booch</cite>
-> b
-> Martin Fowler has a broader vision of software architecture:

 -   Applications are a social construction:
     -   A body of code that's seen by developers as a single unit;